dkkh87/EDA-System-Crash-DS-Project/README.md

 # EDA-System-Crash-DS-Project

-This project analyzes the data set, describing various system characterstics at different time points, to predict whether the system is likey to hang/crash or not.
+This data science project analyzes the data set describing various system characterstics collected at different time points.
+This aim to predict whether the system is likey to hang/crash or not.

-Objective: Gain insights from System events data and classify the system state (Hanging or Not).
+Objective: Gain insights from System events data and classify the system state (liekly to hang or not).

 # Project folder structure